 3. Air bubbles coming out the return jets or air bubbles entering into the pump housing as seen through the clear pump lid.

 4. Swimming pool deck sinking.

 5. Wet spots around swimming pool deck.

 1. Make sure water level in pool is at its normal

-2. Get a 5 Gallon Bucket and fill to 3/4 full of
+2. Get a 5 Gallon Bucket, add weights to the

 3. Mark the water level inside the bucket and

 the water level of the pool water outside the

 bucket.
 If the water is not calm, shut the pump

 off and wait a few minutes before marking the